electron/electron/docs/api/content-tracing.md

 Start recording on all processes.

 Recording begins immediately locally and asynchronously on child processes as soon as they receive the EnableRecording request.
-Once all child processes have acknowledged the `startRecording` request the `callback` will be called.
+The `callback` will be called once all child processes have acknowledged the `startRecording` request.

 `categoryFilter` is a filter to control what category groups should be traced.
 A filter can have an optional `-` prefix to exclude category groups